silviodelgado/flywork/README.md

 You can use [Paypal (click in this link)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=U4XC3N7P7FV7L&item_name=Help+Flywork+development&currency_code=USD&source=url) to make a donation securely.

 ## Contributing

 If you have any idea how this project can be improved, plese see [Contributing](https://github.com/silviodelgado/flywork/blob/master/CONTRIBUTING.md) section to get details.
 Thank you. :)

 ## Roadmap

-* Improve Session management class (to accept others engines)
+* Change Session management class to accept others engines
 * Add Unit Tests

 &copy;2018-2019 [Silvio Delgado](https://www.silviodelgado.net)